barrosgusta/opencore_efi_lenovo_s145_i7_1065g7/README.md

 # Lenovo S145 I7-1065G7 OpenCore Bootloader

-### OpenCore Version: 0.9.7
+### OpenCore Version: 1.0.2

 ## Change the Platforminfo serials to your own generated serials!

 ## What is working:

 - Wifi/Bluetooth/Hand-off with the fenvi card
 - Graphics aceleration
 - Battery readings
 - Audio outputs and inputs
 - All the USB ports
+- Touchpad
+- Sleep (not working on macOS Sequoia)

 ## What isn't working or is but with some problems

-- Touchpad is working but it dies when goes to sleep
-- Sleep (not working on macOS Sonoma)
+- SD Card reader (not tested)
-- Webcam
+- Webcam (Works setting to 240p with Many Cam app)